 Fire TV OS & Alexa

-Still, most of us would want to use our Amazon account to access the full features on the Insignia Fire TV Edition, bearing in mind how robust it is as a smart TV platform.
-For instance, it lets you access most streaming services, including Amazon Video and Music, Hulu, Netflix, Sling TV, Spotify and Twitch.
-Curiously, Google Play Movies & TV as well as Google Play Music are absent, and YouTube loads only via the Firefox or Silk web browsers.
+Still, most of us would want to use our Amazon account to access the full features on the Insignia TV, bearing in mind how robust it is as a Smart TV platform.
+For instance, it lets you access most streaming services, including Amazon Video and Music, Hulu, Netflix, Sling TV, Spotify, and Twitch.
+Curiously, Google Play Movies & TV, as well as Google Play Music, are absent, and YouTube loads only via the Firefox or Silk web browsers.

-This level of performance is common in budget TVs, and slightly below TCL’s 6 Series.
-Look at it, while the TCL 55R617 (55-inch, Roku TV) costs slightly more than the 55-inch Toshiba 55LF621U19 Fire TV Edition, it does offer a better picture in every other way, with great contrast ratios thanks to a much brighter panel that can reproduce a 0.01cd/m2 black level, and a much wider color range.
-However, that holds true for the bigger models, but color production on the smaller 32-inch models and below remains almost the same.
+This level of performance is standard in budget TVs and slightly below TCL’s 6 Series.
+Look at it, while the TCL 55R617 (55-inch, Roku TV) costs somewhat more than the 55-inch Toshiba 55LF621U19 Fire TV Edition, it does offer a better picture in every other way, with excellent contrast ratios thanks to a much brighter panel that can reproduce a 0.01cd/m2 black level, and a much more comprehensive color range.
+However, that holds for the bigger models, but color production on the smaller 32-inch models and below remains almost the same.

 Input Lag & Power Consumption

 Input lag (time between display receiving signal and updating screen) isn’t impressive at 70.6 milliseconds in Movie mode.
-Changing the mode, for instance into Game mode, will give you a reduced input lag but it eats on the general picture quality.
+For instance, changing the mode into Game mode will give you a reduced input lag, but it eats on the general picture quality.
 Not a worthy trade-off.

-Viewed under normal conditions, the 39-inch set will consume 86 watts of power.
-The Insignia Fire TV Edition doesn’t have any significant power saving modes other than the normal backlight dimming, of which it reduces consumption to 63 watts, and reduces screen brightness considerably.
+The 39-inch set will consume 86 watts of power.
+The Insignia Fire TV Edition doesn’t have any significant power-saving modes other than the regular backlight dimming, which reduces consumption to 63 watts, and reduces screen brightness considerably.

-The inclusion of Alexa is an exciting move – and at this price, it’s the most affordable way to get Alexa into your home, even if it’s more limited function.
-The Insignia NS-24DF311SE21 has the slight edge in price, but no matter which Roku TV or Fire TV you pick, you can be certain you’ll have lots of connectivity and services and great picture here.
+The inclusion of Alexa is an exciting move – and at this price, it’s the most affordable way to get Alexa into your home, even if it’s a more limited function.
+The Insignia NS-24DF311SE21 has a slight edge in price, but no matter which Roku TV or Fire TV you pick, you can be confident you’ll have lots of connectivity and services and a great picture here.